agamcodes/Build-your-own-shell/README.md

 # Current Features
 1. Standard output: Each command line starts with a symbol "$ " to represent its initiation.
    For now there exists the following commands:

-      *exit
+      -exit

-      *echo
+      -echo

-      *type
+      -type

-      *pwd (print working directory)
+      -pwd (print working directory)

-      *cd (change directory)
+      -cd (change directory)

    Any commands except result in an error.

-2. Exit: To exit the shell.
+3. Exit: To exit the shell.
-3. Echo: Print back the arguments.
+4. Echo: Print back the arguments.
-4. Type: Print the type of the argument.
+5. Type: Print the type of the argument.
-5. Pwd: Print the current working directory, communicating directly with the os.
+6. Pwd: Print the current working directory, communicating directly with the os.
-6. cd: Change the current directory.
+7. cd: Change the current directory.